United States Capitol: 20th century

+21st century

 On June 20, 2000, ground was broken for the Capitol Visitor Center, which opened on December 2, 2008.
 From 2001 through 2008, the East Front of the Capitol (site of most presidential inaugurations until Ronald Reagan began a new tradition in 1981) was the site of construction for this massive underground complex, designed to facilitate a more orderly entrance for visitors to the Capitol.
 Prior to the center being built, visitors to the Capitol had to line up in the basement of the Cannon House Office Building or the Russell Senate Office Building.
 The new underground facility provides a grand entrance hall, a visitors theater, room for exhibits, and dining and restroom facilities, in addition to space for building necessities such as a service tunnel.

 A large-scale Capitol dome restoration project, the first extensive such work since 1959–1960, began in 2014, with completion scheduled before the 2017 presidential inauguration.
 As of 2012, $20 million in work around the skirt of the dome had been completed, but other deterioration, including at least 1,300 cracks in the brittle iron that have led to rusting and seepage inside, needed to be addressed.
 Before the August 2012 recess, the Senate Appropriations Committee voted to spend $61 million to repair the exterior of the dome.
 The House wanted to spend less on government operations, but in late 2013, it was announced that renovations would take place over two years, starting in spring 2014.

-Extensive scaffolding was erected in 2014, enclosing and obscuring the dome.
+In 2014, extensive scaffolding was erected, enclosing and obscuring the dome.
 All exterior scaffolding was removed by mid-September 2016.

-With the increased use of technologies such as the Internet, a bid tendering process was approved in 2001/2002 for a contract to install the multidirectional radio communication network for Wi-Fi and mobile-phone within the Capitol Building and annexes, followed by the new Capitol Visitor Center.
+With the increased use of technologies such as the Internet, a bid tendering process was approved in 2002 for a contract to install the multidirectional radio communication network for Wi-Fi and mobile-phone within the Capitol Building and annexes, followed by the new Capitol Visitor Center.
 The winning bidder was an Israeli company called Foxcom which has since changed its name and been acquired by Corning Incorporated.